runcible-spoon/runcible-spoon.github.io/content/_index.md

 </div>
 <div class="mb-12">
 {{< hextra/hero-subtitle >}}
   I'm a technical writer based in New Haven, Connecticut.
-In my current position, I document software, manage complex projects, and creates educational material in text and video.
+In my current position at Technolutions, I document our higher ed CRM software, Slate.
+I'm responsible for every aspect of the Knowledge Base, which you can find publicly available [here](https://knowledge.technolutions.com).
 {{< /hextra/hero-subtitle >}}
 </div>
 <div class="mt-6"></div>